shieldgenerator7/DnD-Stories/KrakenRaid/KrakenRaid_Rules.md

 To shove a creature, make an Athletics check.
 The creature may make a contested Athletics check or Acrobatics check.
 If you roll higher, you may shove the creature a number of feet away equal to or less than your Strength modifier times 5.
 If the target rolls higher, you do not shove the creature.
 If it is a tie, you shove the creature, but they only get shoved up to half the distance, rounded up.

+You may only shove a creature the same size as you or smaller.

 # Dexterity Saves

 When you succeed on a Dexterity saving throw, you may move up to 5ft.